goauthentik/authentik/website/integrations/services/netbird/index.md

 ## Netbird Configuration

-To configure Netbird to use authentik, add the following values to your `setup.env` file:
+To configure NetBird to use authentik, add the following values to your `setup.env` file:

 ```
 NETBIRD_AUTH_OIDC_CONFIGURATION_ENDPOINT="https://authentik.company/application/o/netbird/.well-known/openid-configuration"